Vanishing and a counterexample for Witt divisorial sheaves: Introduction

 The remaining derived limit functor on the left hand side was unsatisfactory.
-But, as mentioned in \cite{Lemcke}*{Corollary 3.12}, it was not yet known whether the first derived limit would vanish for general $\mathbb Q$--Cartier divisors, and thus that issue was not resolved.

-In this paper we show that the higher derived limits indeed vanish for any $\mathbb Q$--divisors with SNC support (cf. Proposition \ref{prop1}), which leads to the improved statement of the main theorem: \begin{theorem}[cf. Theorem \ref{thm}] Let $k$ be a perfect field of characteristic $0<p$, and $X \xrightarrow \phi \text{Spec }k$ be an $N$--dimensional smooth projective variety.
-If $D$ is a $\mathbb Q$--Cartier divisor with simple normal crossing support, then
+In this paper we show that the higher derived limits indeed vanish for any $\mathbb Q$--divisors with SNC support (cf. Proposition \ref{prop1}), which leads to the improved statement of the first theorem: \begin{theorem}[cf. Theorem \ref{thm}] Let $k$ be a perfect field of characteristic $0<p$, and $X \xrightarrow \phi \text{Spec }k$ be an $N$--dimensional smooth projective variety.
+If $D$ is a $\mathbb Q$--divisor with simple normal crossing support, then